The Sustainability Indicators for Family Business (SIFB)

 What are the indicators?

-Collectively the Polaris Indicators and UNCTAD Global Core Indicators (GCI) inform the Sustainability Indicators for Family Businesses (SIFB).
+Collectively they constitute the Sustainability Indicators for Family Businesses (SIFB).

-Several family firms have already reviewed and applied the SIFB and the findings are being documented in a series of case studies.
+The SIFB indicator framework has been reviewed and applied by several family firms and documented in a series of case studies.
 The reporting framework is a living document and will be periodically reviewed considering its applicability for family firm entities.

 How to apply the indicators?